HealsCodes/XIPivot/README.md

 ## Compatibility

-XIPivot works together with Ashita v3 as well as Windower4.
+XIPivot works together with [Ashita v3](https://www.ashitaxi.com) as well as [Windower 4](http://www.windower.net).

 ## Installation

-- Head over to the Releases page and pick the ZIP that matches your launcher
+- Head over to the [Releases page](https://github.com/Shirk/XIPivot/releases) and pick the ZIP that matches your launcher
 - Follow the README.md inside the archive  for setup and configuration instructions

 ## Modifications / Contribution

-If you would like to build XIPivot from source you need the Visual Studio 2017 (community edition is free).
+If you would like to build XIPivot from source you need the Visual Studio 2017.
+The Community Edition is available for free from [Microsoft](https://visualstudio.microsoft.com/vs/community/).

 Otherwise it's just these three steps:

 - clone the repository
 - open the solution
 - chose "Build -> Rebuild Solution" .